dhruvi-sisodiya/dhruvi-sisodiya.github.io/_pages/designportfolio.md

 ---
 layout: page
-title: About me
+title: Design Portfolio
-subtitle: Design Portfolio
+subtitle: A showcase of my Graphic Design work
+featured-on-home: true
+description: Explore the variety of Posts, Printing media, Merchandise etc that I had created for my College Summits.
+thumbnail-img: "/assets/img/design12.jpeg"
 ---

 I have a strong interest in graphic design and visual presentation, which I’ve developed through key leadership roles at IIT Gandhinagar.